aksommerville/bits/README.md

 - - `glx`
 - - `x11fb`
 - - `evdev`
+- - `ossmidi`: MIDI-In for Linux, doesn't actually use OSS.
 - `hostio`: Wraps I/O drivers with abstract types.
 - `simplifio`: Same idea but no generic driver types.
 More efficient and easier to understand, with some flexibility lost.
 - `midi`: Read streams and files, and a bunch of helpful constants.